flare891/rmslow/Drawings/Holds/README.md

 # Holds

-This is a mechanism for allowing a user to place a hold on one or multiple documents at a time.
+This is a mechanism for allowing a user to place a hold on one or more documents at a time.

 # Holds Components